graphql/handbooks/tsc/security-disclosure.md

 ## What happens next

 The Linux Foundation acts as the GraphQL projects' "open source steward".
-Under this role, LFX will report the incident to the nominated European Union Agency of Cybersecurity (ENISA) and designated Computer Security Incident Response Team (CSIRT).
+Under this role, the Linux Foundation will report the incident to the nominated European Union Agency of Cybersecurity (ENISA) and designated Computer Security Incident Response Team (CSIRT).
 They will have the following timeline to follow: